bsnes-emu/bsnes/docs/faq.md

-requires an Intel Core 2 Duo (or AMD equivalent), full-speed for games with the SuperFX chip requires an Intel Ivy Bridge (or equivalent), full-speed for the wireframe animations in Mega Man X2 requires an even faster computer.
+requires an Intel Core 2 Duo (or AMD equivalent), full-speed for games with the SuperFX chip requires an Intel Ivy Bridge (or equivalent), full-speed for the wire-frame animations in Mega Man X2 requires an even faster computer.
 Low-power CPUs like ARM chips, or Intel Atom and Celeron CPUs